 • Reflexology keeps vital energy flowing: This theory suggests that reflexology helps to keep positive energy flowing throughout the body by reducing stress, which can block the energy from flowing.

-• Zone theory: Zone theory divides the body into 10 different vertical zones.
-The points on the hands, feet, ears, and other parts of the body correspond to the different zones, so by manipulating them, a person can affect different areas of the body.
+• Zone theory: This theory divides the body into 10 different vertical zones.
+The points on the hands, feet, ears, and other parts of the body correspond to the different zones.
+By manipulating them, a person can affect different areas of the body.

-A person may be able to find a therapist who performs reflexology at health clubs or other similar facilities.
-A person interested in trying the therapy should look for a therapist who has experience and can teach them about what they are doing, particularly if they are interested in trying it themselves at home.
+Anyone interested in receiving the therapy can look for an experienced therapist who can teach them about what they are doing, particularly if they want to try it themselves at home.

 Proponents of reflexology claim that by manipulating or putting pressure on certain points in the hands, feet, or ears, a person can find relief from symptoms such as pain.
 While these claims may hold true for some, scientific evidence is lacking.

-For example, one study published in 2019 found that acupressure applied to the ear had some positive effects in people with psoriasis.
-The researchers also noted that it was one of the first studies to look at acupressure on psoriasis, indicating that more research is needed.
+For example, a 2019 study found that acupressure applied to the ear had some positive effects in people with psoriasis.
+The researchers also noted that it was one of the first studies to look at acupressure on psoriasis, indicating that more research is necessary.

 Other potential evidence for its use comes from looking at acupuncture, a related therapy, and psoriasis.
 However, in a 2017 meta-review, researchers found that most studies showed an overall positive review of pressure point therapies for psoriasis.
 They also noted that additional research needs to include larger, well-designed studies to fully understand how acupuncture may help with psoriasis.

 The primary benefit of reflexology to a person living with psoriasis is pain relief.
-Limited evidence suggests that reflexology, along with standard treatments, can benefit a person’s psoriasis symptoms.
+Limited evidence suggests that reflexology, alongside standard treatments, can benefit a person’s psoriasis symptoms.
 However, studies looking at other conditions suggest that it has little to no effect on pain.

-Another possible area reflexology may help is with comorbid conditions, such as anxiety and depression.
-In a small 2015 study, researchers found that about 78.9% of participants had depression and 76.7% of participants had anxiety.
+Another possible area where reflexology may help is with co-occurring conditions, such as anxiety and depression.
+In a small 2015 study, researchers found that about 78.9% of participants had depression, and 76.7% of participants had anxiety.

-Some evidence suggests that reflexology may help patients with cardiovascular diseases with anxiety and depression, which means people living with both psoriasis and depression or anxiety may benefit from reflexology.
+Some evidence suggests that reflexology may help people with cardiovascular diseases with anxiety and depression, which means individuals living with both psoriasis and depression or anxiety may benefit from reflexology.

 Reflexology may provide some benefits to people living with psoriasis, but the clinical evidence is generally lacking.